 No, and the people selling you that line usually have a "GEO package" ready.
 SEO is changing shape, not dying.
 "SEO is dead" is a headline that resurfaces every few years and has always been wrong.

 What is true is that the click is under pressure.
-As AI answers more queries directly, organic traffic for some sites is sliding, and Bain estimates the drop at 15% to 25% as AI search adoption rises.
+Per SparkToro's June 2026 analysis of Similarweb clickstream data, 68% of US Google searches ended without a single click in the first four months of 2026, up from the 60.45% SparkToro reported for 2024 using a different panel (Datos).
+As AI answers more queries directly, organic traffic for some sites is sliding, and Bain estimates a 15% to 25% drop as AI search adoption rises.
 That is real, and it is the actual reason GEO and AEO matter.

 But the response is to extend SEO, not abandon it.
-The fundamentals that earn a ranking, reachable pages, clear answers, real authority, are the same ones that earn a citation.
-The visitors who still click through from an AI recommendation tend to arrive more qualified, since the model already vetted you.
-So the scoreboard shifts from pure traffic toward citations, brand mentions, and the quality of the visits you do get.
+Keep the scale in view: a peer-reviewed Marketing Science study of 973 ecommerce sites (April 2026) measured ChatGPT referrals at under 0.2% of all sessions, roughly 200 times smaller than Google organic, over August 2024 to July 2025.
+The fundamentals that earn a ranking (reachable pages, clear answers, real authority) are the same ones that earn a citation.
+Whether AI visitors convert better is still contested: a 94-site ecommerce study found ChatGPT referrals converting 31% higher than non-branded organic search (1.81% vs 1.39%, Visibility Labs data reported February 2026), while the larger Marketing Science dataset found overall organic search, branded queries included, converting about 13% better than ChatGPT.
+Either way the scoreboard shifts from pure traffic toward citations, brand mentions, and the quality of the visits you do get.
 That is an evolution of search work, not its funeral.

 Frequently Asked Questions

 Is GEO the same as AEO?
 In practice, nearly.
 AEO leans toward winning the direct answer (snippets, voice, AI Overviews) and GEO toward being cited inside a generated answer (ChatGPT, Perplexity).
-The tactics overlap so heavily that splitting them into separate budgets is usually a vendor's idea, not a strategic necessity.
+The real day-to-day difference is what you track: answer-slot presence for AEO, citation share across prompts for GEO.

 Do I need all three?
-You need the shared foundation that powers all three, plus one area of emphasis based on your business.
-You do not need three separate programs or three retainers.
+You need the shared foundation that powers all three, plus one area of emphasis picked by where you are actually losing visibility.
+A single content and technical program can carry all of it.

 Where to Start

-SEO, GEO, and AEO are one job with three emphases, not three competing strategies.
+One job, three emphases: that is the whole comparison.
 The brands that win across all of them are reachable, clear, and genuinely authoritative, the same traits that have always defined good search work.

-So start at the gate everyone forgets: can AI crawlers actually reach and read your most important pages? geotoolbox's free Content Analyzer checks reachability across the major AI crawlers and grades how citable a page is in under a minute.
+So start at the gate everyone forgets: can AI crawlers actually reach and read your most important pages? geotoolbox's free AI-Readiness Score checks the crawler-access foundations in seconds, and the paid Content Analyzer grades how citable a page is.
 Fix what it flags, keep your SEO foundation strong, then lean into whichever surface your customers are using to find you.

 Sources

-- GEO: Generative Engine Optimization - Aggarwal et al. (Princeton et al.), KDD 2024
+- GEO: Generative Engine Optimization - Aggarwal et al. (IIT Delhi + Princeton), KDD 2024

 - AI features and your website - Google Search Central